stephenkettley/pension-calculator/README.md

 - Deployed the frontend and backend independently to better reflect a modern production architecture.
 - Structured the project into clear layers with a separation between presentation, API, business logic, and configuration.
 - Prioritised readable, maintainable code over overly clever implementations, making the project easier to extend and test.
-- Designed the application so that business logic remains reusable and independent of the API layer, allowing it to be consumed by other interfaces in the future if required.
 <br><br>

 ## Assumptions